 Requirements for volunteering

 We welcome children under 18 years old but because of liablity a parent or legal guardian must accompany them.
-All volunteers need to attend a Volunteer Orientation, and any additional training in your area of interest.
+Volunteers must be 18 years or older to work with dogs.
+All volunteers need to attend training in your area of interest.

 If you have any questions regarding the program, please contact Breanne at 549-4796 or email@example.com.